-Finally, the QGP is extremely opaque to both highly energetic partons [766] and quarkonia [767] traversing it.
-These observables, whose production in pp can be addressed through perturbative methods, are called hard probes [768].
+Finally, the QGP is extremely opaque to both highly energetic partons [774] and quarkonia [775] traversing it.
+These observables, whose production in pp can be addressed through perturbative methods, are called hard probes [776].
 The quantification of the properties of the QGP extracted through hard probes is done by a comparison with predictions based on assuming a nuclear collision to be a superposition of collisions among free nucleons.
 Such predictions contain uncertainties coming both from nuclear effects other than those in QGP (named cold nuclear matter effects), and from uncertainties in the dynamics determining the interaction between the energetic parton or bound state and the medium.
-In the case of partons, this has motivated the development of sophisticated jet studies in heavy ion collisions [769].
+In the case of partons, this has motivated the development of sophisticated jet studies in heavy ion collisions [777].

-eA collisions studied in the energy range relevant for the corresponding hadronic accelerator - the LHeC for the LHC - would substantially improve our knowledge on all these aspects and, indeed, on all stages of a heavy ion collisions depicted in Fig. 9.14.
+eA collisions studied in the energy range relevant for the corresponding hadronic accelerator - the LHeC for the LHC - would substantially improve our knowledge on all these aspects and, indeed, on all stages of a heavy ion collisions depicted in Fig. 9.15.
 Besides, they can reduce sizeably the uncertainties in the extracted QGP parameters, the central goal of the heavy program for the understanding of the different phases of QCD.
 Here we provide three examples of such synergies:

-- Nuclear parton densities: The large lack of precision presently existing in the determination of parton densities induce large uncertainties in the understanding of several signatures of the QGP.
-For example, for J/ψ suppression, its magnitude at midrapidity at the LHC is compatible with the sole effect of nuclear shadowing on nPDFs [767], see Fig. 9.15.
-While from data at lower energies and at forward and backward rapidities it is clear that this is not the only effect at work, only a reduction on the nPDF uncertainty as feasible at the LHeC, see Sect.
-6.2, will make possible a precise quantification of the different mechanisms producing either suppression (screening, gluon dissociation, energy loss) or enhancement (recombination or coalescence), that play a role for this observable. - Initial conditions for the collective expansion and the small system problem: At present, the largest uncertainty in the determination of the transport coefficients of the partonic matter created in heavy ion collisions [771,772] (see Fig. 9.16), required in hydrodynamic calculations, and in our understanding of the speed of the approach to isotropisation and of the dynamics prior to it [773], comes from our lack of knowledge of the nuclear wave function and of the mechanism of particle production at small to moderate scales i.e. the soft and semihard regimes.
-Both aspects determine the initial conditions for the application of relativistic hydrodynamics.
-This is even more crucial in the discussion of small systems, where details of the transverse structure of protons are key [774] not only to provide such initial conditions but also to establish the relative role of initial versus final state dynamics.
-For example, the description of azimuthal asymmetries in pp and pPb collisions at the LHC demands that the proton is modelled as a collection of constituent quarks or hot spots [765, 774]. ep and eA collisions at the LHeC can constrain both aspects in the pertinent kinematic region, see Sects.
-3.4 and 6.3.
-Besides, they can clarify the mechanisms of particle production and the possible relevance of initial state correlations on the final state observables as suggested e.g. by CGC calculations, see Sects.
-4.2.1 and 6.4, whose importance for LHC energies can be established at the LHeC.
+• Nuclear parton densities: The large lack of precision presently existing in the determination of parton densities induce large uncertainties in the understanding of several signatures of the QGP.
+For example, for J/ψ suppression, its magnitude at midrapidity at the LHC is compatible with the sole effect of nuclear shadowing on nPDFs [775], see Fig. 9.16.
+While from data at lower energies and at forward and backward rapidities it is clear that this is not the only effect at work, only a reduction on the nPDF uncertainty as feasible at the LHeC , see Sect.
+6.2, will make possible a precise quantification of the different mechanisms producing either suppression (screening, gluon dissociation, energy loss) or enhancement (recombination or coalescence), that play a role for this observable.

-Figure 9.15: ALICE inclusive J/ψ nuclear modification factor versus rapidity [770], compared to nPDF calculations.
-Taken from [767].
+Figure 9.16: ALICE inclusive J/ψ nuclear modification factor versus rapidity [778], compared to nPDF calculations.
+Taken from [775].